concierge/Concierge/doc/ModuleCreation.md

 ### Kassy Module Format
 For a "Hello World" example see [here](https://github.com/concierge/HelloConcierge).

-The basic module for a Concierge module will created as a new directory within the `modules` directory of Concierge (*not to be confused with `node_modules`*).
+The basic module for a Concierge module will be created as a new directory within the `modules` directory of Concierge (*not to be confused with `node_modules`*).
 It will contain the following files:
 - `someModule.js` - an ES6, strict mode JavaScript file that will be the basis of the module.
 [See here](./api/Module.md) for the methods that this should implement.
 - `kassy.json` - a file describing your module, that can be used by Concierge to start it.
 [See here](./api/Kassy.json.md) for the properties that should be in this file.